Skip to content

 Different approaches are necessary in Oaxaca to tackle marine plastic pollution.
 An important overall goal is to reduce and prevent plastic waste generation in general.
 Hand in hand goes the expansion of plastic waste management systems, which requires strengthening municipal financial and knowledge capacities on waste management.
 Improving waste management coordination between the government, federal states and municipalities is also crucial, as is close cooperation with the private sector and civil society.

-How is the project helping to reduce marine litter?
+How does the project contribute to reducing marine litter?

 PROCEP determines the plastic input into the ocean at selected points on the coast of Oaxaca.
 In this way, PROCEP identifies hotspots for marine litter inputs as well as waste quantities, and can build and improve local environmental and waste management systems.